nadahlberg/configuration-maker/README.md

 ````
 example_module test
-> KeyError: 'The key "NAME" is not in your configuration file, run "example_module configure info" to set value.'
+> KeyError: 'The key "NAME" is not in your configuration file, run "example_module configure" to set value.'

 example_module configure